dolik-rce/pegof/README.md

 ### Optimization options:

     -O, --optimize          Apply optimizations
+    --keep-unused-captures  Do not discard unused captures\
+    --keep-unused-variables Do not discard unused variables
     --inline-limit N        Maximum number of references rule can have and still be inlined (default 10)

 ## Configuration file